Robinsonekspedisjonen Vinter (2012)

 Robinsonekspedisjonen Vinter, is the twelfth season of the Norwegian version of the Swedish show Expedition Robinson and the first season of Robinsonekspedisjonen to take place in a cold climate.
 This season premiered on March 11, 2012 and finished in late May.
-The main twist this season is that the contestants live in the cold climate of Rauland, Norway.
+The main twist this season is that the contestants live in the cold climate of Raulandsgrend, Norway.

 In episode 6 Lucas called his girlfriend (Nora Lindvåg Johre) a paradise hotel reality star, and lost his immunity as he broke the rule of communicating with the outside world when he used a cellphone.